Refreshing Turmeric Tonic

 - 1/4 cup fresh lemon juice (about 1 1/2 lemons)

 - 1/2 cup unpeeled, chopped fresh turmeric (about 2 1/2 ounces; substitute 1 1/2 teaspoons ground turmeric if you can't find fresh)

 - 1 scant tablespoon peeled, finely chopped fresh ginger

 In a medium bowl, whisk together the lemon juice and honey until the honey dissolves.
 Add 1 1/2 cups of the water.

-Put the turmeric, ginger, and the remaining 1/2 cup of the water in a food processor fitted with a metal blade.
-Run for 10 to 15 seconds to pulverize the ingredients, scraping down the sides and running the processor again as needed.
+Put the turmeric, ginger, and the remaining 1/2 cup of the water in a powerful blender or food processor fitted with a metal blade.
+Run to pulverize the ingredients, scraping down the sides and running the blender/processor again as needed.

 Stir the Tonic with a whisk and pour into a small pitcher.
 Serve in small glasses over ice.